 - The cache stores both compressed and uncompressed versions of resources, so the data is readily available even for clients without compression support.

-- The duration of the server-side caching is always at least one minute.
-You can change the number of minutes through the Cache files (minutes) setting in Settings -> System -> Performance.
+- You can set the number of minutes for which files are cached through the Cache files (minutes) setting in Settings -> System -> Performance.